lubojr/naucse.python.cz/lessons/beginners-en/install_vienna/index.md

 * [macOS]({{ subpage_url('macos') }})

-If you have another system or if you have any problem, don't hesitate to ask your coach (raise the red post-it note), or send us an e-mail.
+If you have another system or if you have any problem send us an e-mail.